VIC-Laboratory-ExperimentalData/RSP-22yearsLater/README.md

 # RSP-22yearsLater

 This folder contains the programs and the data from a follow-up study of Cousineau & Shiffrin (2004).
 The purpose is to see how much of the training remains after this long period of time.
-Of the four participants in the original study, only D. Cousineau can be located and he agreed to run an additional 20 sessions of the same 3 conditions.
+Of the four participants in the original study, only D. Cousineau can be located and he agreed to run additional sessions of the same 3 conditions.